 Destination skiing – many Mercer Island families swear by an “immersion” experience, such as half-day or full-day lessons, for kids.
-If this is the route for you, consider a ski getaway at these resorts:
+If this is the route for you, consider a ski getaway at one of these favorite BC resorts:

-Whistler Blackcomb is known for offering one of the best ski schools in the world.
+Whistler Blackcomb is the region’s largest resort and known for offering one of the best ski schools in the world.
 All-day camps offer an intensive experience with excellent instructors.
 Whistler is about a 4-5 hour drive from Mercer Island to Whistler, British Columbia.

-Sun Peaks Resort is also a favorite destination ski resort, with all-day camp programs similar to Whistler.
+Sun Peaks Resort is also a favorite destination ski resort, smaller than Whistler and offering a more intimate experience.
+(Here’s a helpful article comparing Sun Peaks and Whistler.)
+Sun Peaks offers a variety of day camps for all ability levels.
 Sun Peaks is a 5.5 to 6 hour drive from Mercer Island to Sun Peaks, British Columbia.

 Ski and snowboard schools